avamlie/simple_personal_website/README.md

-Personal website using simple HTML/CSS.
+# Annika Amlie's Personal Website
+Made with simple HTML/CSS as practice for CSS styling.
 Open index.html in your favorite browser and learn more about me!